riceissa/material-conditional/source.md

     <!-- TODO: give the example of a function that only depends on the last digit of the inputs -->

 [^intuitive]: <!-- FIXME: this needs to be stated better. --> Some
-    books use $P \rightarrow Q$ to initially mean the intuitive notion of "if $P$, then $Q$".
+    books use $P \rightarrow Q$ to initially mean the intuitive notion of “if $P$, then $Q$”.

     So there's two ways to approach what '$\rightarrow$' means.
-One way is to define it according to the truth table, then show that "$P \rightarrow Q$" matches that "intuitive" meaning of "if P, then Q" (i.e. a statement following MP and CP).
-That's what I was trying to get at there, by defining "$P
+One way is to define it according to the truth table, then show that "$P
-    \rightarrow Q$" as the same as "$\lnot P\lor Q$" (but then not using the former notation because it seemed confusing).
-The other way is to let "$P \rightarrow Q$" be a connective that obeys MP and CP (i.e. we define '$\rightarrow$' to mean the intuitive "if ... then ..."), then show that this has a truth table equivalent to "$\lnot P\lor Q$". - there's a bit of a tricky thing going on here where some books use $\rightarrow$ to mean the intuitive conditional, and then show that $\rightarrow$ works the same as not-p-or-q. whereas other books just define $\rightarrow$ to be the material conditional, and then they try to show that $\rightarrow$ is the same as the intuitive "if...then...". maybe mention this in like a footnote.
+    \rightarrow Q$" matches that "intuitive" meaning of "if P, then Q" (i.e. a statement following MP and CP).
+That's what I was trying to get at there, by defining "$P \rightarrow Q$" as the same as "$\lnot P\lor Q$" (but then not using the former notation because it seemed confusing).
+The other way is to let "$P \rightarrow Q$" be a connective that obeys MP and CP (i.e. we define '$\rightarrow$' to mean the intuitive "if ... then ..."), then show that this has a truth table equivalent to "$\lnot P\lor Q$".

+    - there's a bit of a tricky thing going on here where some books use
+    $\rightarrow$ to mean the intuitive conditional, and then show that
+    $\rightarrow$ works the same as not-p-or-q. whereas other books just define $\rightarrow$ to be the material conditional, and then they try to show that $\rightarrow$ is the same as the intuitive "if...then...". maybe mention this in like a footnote.

 [^rigid]: This whole result comes about because classical logic is
     "rigid" in some sense.